Yazawazi/MFlunix/README.md

 ## Usage

-1. `python -m funix main` to start the server.
+1. `funix main.py` to start the server.
 Or run `sh app.sh` to generate model files and start the server.
-2. Open `pdf.textea.io` in your browser.
-3. Configure your `Backend URL`, default is `http://localhost:8080`.
-4. Done, you can use MFlunix now!
+2. Done, you can use MFlunix now!

 ## License